Updated April 2019

-In our study, we included major retailers that supply our entire selection of kit and have easy-to-navigate websites for both at-home and in-store browsing and shopping.
-We calculated the prices for a set of new clothes and shoes for boys and girls in reception (4 years old), year 3 (7 years old) and year 7 (11 years old) at Asda, Sainsbury’s, Tesco, M&S, John Lewis and Next.
+In our study, we included 5 major retailers that supply our entire selection of kit and have easy-to-navigate websites for both at-home and in-store browsing and shopping—Asda, Sainsbury’s, M&S, John Lewis and Next—for a set of new clothes and shoes for boys and girls in reception (4 years old), year 3 (7 years old) and year 7 (11 years old).

 Cheapest School Uniforms

-Across the board, three retailers stood out for offering the most economical school uniforms: Asda, Sainsbury's and Tesco.
-Their prices averaged 30% less than the average cost of a school uniform, or at least 40% less than what you'd expect to pay at M&S, John Lewis or Next.
-The cheapest average all-in cost for our basket of new school uniform items was £92 at Asda; Next cost nearly twice as much with a price of £179.
+Across the board, two retailers stood out for offering the most economical school uniforms: Asda and Sainsbury's.
+Their prices averaged around 35% less than the average cost of a school uniform, or close to 50% less than what you'd expect to pay at M&S, John Lewis or Next.
+The cheapest average all-in cost for our basket of new school uniform items was £87 at Asda; Next cost more than twice as much with a price of £182.

 Here we've broken out the uniform costs by age and gender, so you can see the expected costs for your child at each retailer:

 Sometimes, it is worthwhile buying a more expensive product.
 For instance, M&S offers non-iron shirts that cost more but can save time and angst when it comes to the laundry.
-A 2-pack of M&S non-iron, short sleeve shirts for a 7 year old costs £10 - for the same price you can buy a 5-pack of short sleeve shirts from Asda (labelled "easy to iron").
-John Lewis's cost £11, but you get taped seams for strength, re-enforced collars, minimal ironing and Teflon EcoElite to repel stains.
+A 2-pack of M&S non-iron, short sleeve shirts for a 7 year old costs £10—the same price as you'll pay for a 5-pack of short sleeve shirts from Asda (labelled "easy to iron").
+John Lewis's cost more at £11, but you get taped seams for strength, re-enforced collars, minimal ironing and Teflon EcoElite to repel stains.

 Also, while the analysis shows M&S, John Lewis and Next are more expensive, you may find other benefits to shopping at these retailers.
 To some extent they offer a wider array of styles (e.g., slim fit, plus fit, skinny leg, etc.) and, when we checked, tend to have ample stock in most products.